-The Census Bureau makes available to users indicators of the quality of the data it disseminates and descriptions of the underlying concepts, definitions, and methods.
+The Census Bureau provides indicators of the quality of the statistical information it disseminates to the public, along with definitions and descriptions of the concepts and methods.

-The information on methodology provided permits the user to determine whether the data adequately approximate what they wish to measure, and whether the estimates they wish to use were produced with tolerances that are acceptable for their intended purpose.
+The information on methodology provided or referenced permits the user to determine whether the data adequately approximate what they wish to measure, and whether the estimates they wish to use were produced with tolerances acceptable for their intended purpose.